rainchei/magento-on-minikube/README.md

 # Bootstrapping

-We will bootstrap a kube cluster and install [Istio](https://istio.io).
+We will bootstrap a kube cluster using a shell script.

-Please start `Docker.app` before running the following script.
+Please start `Docker.app` before running the following.

 ```
 bash 00-bootstrap.sh